rtk-rs/gnss-rtk/README.md

 The objective of each solver is to resolve the state of the target device: the GNSS receiver, in space time, with high accuracy.
-The solutions are called P. V. T. for Position Velocity Time solution, that emphasize the space & time coordinates dual coordinates.
+The solutions are called P. V. T. for Position Velocity Time solution, that emphasizes the space & time coordinates.

 Whether the receiver is moving or not is application dependent.
 You should select the solver that suites your application best.

+GNSS-RTK is limited to ground based (=low altitude, within atmosphere) navigation on planet Earth.
+Although it would be possible to make GNSS-RTK more abstract and compatible with other Planets, it is not planned to this day.
+You can reach out to us and join forces, if you want to see this happen !

 PVT Solvers
 ===========